 We are developing mecbotamab vedotin as a potential therapeutic for multiple solid tumor types, including soft tissue and bone sarcoma and non-small cell lung cancer (NSCLC), with other potential indications in the future.
-The Office of Orphan Drug Products (OODP) at the FDA has granted Orphan Drug Designation to mecbotamab vedotin for the treatment of soft tissue sarcoma.
+The Office of Orphan Products Development (OOPD) at the FDA has granted Orphan Drug Designation to mecbotamab vedotin for the treatment of soft tissue sarcoma.
 Phase 1 results in sarcoma patients indicated mecbotamab vedotin was generally well-tolerated in this refractory sarcoma population.
 Few patients discontinued due to an adverse event and no clinically meaningful on-target toxicity to normal AXL-expressing tissue was observed over baseline levels.
 Dose-limiting toxicities were limited to free circulating MMAE payload-associated toxicity at the highest dose tested, including reversible neutropenia.
-Higher levels of AXL tumor membrane expression correlated with response to treatment.
-Overall, we believe mecbotamab vedotin has the potential for a favorable benefit-risk profile, and importantly this is one of the few studies employing a biomarker that is not only highly expressed in sarcomas, but also may help select patients across multiple sarcoma subtypes who may benefit from therapy.
-In our ongoing potentially registration-enabling sarcoma Phase 2 study, patients are enrolled for therapy by prescreening for AXL expression.
-We are also conducting a Phase 2 study (BA3011-002) in AXL positive NSCLC patients who have previously progressed on PD-1/L1, EGFR, or ALK inhibitor therapy.
+We are conducting a Phase 2 study (BA3011-002) in AXL positive NSCLC patients who have previously progressed on programmed cell death protein 1 ("PD-1")/programmed cell death ligand 1 ("PD-L1"), epidermal growth factor receptor ("EGFR"), or anaplastic lymphoma kinase ("ALK") inhibitor therapy.
+We are also conducting a potentially registrational Phase 2 study in sarcoma.
 In both Phase 2 indications, we are enrolling patients either as a monotherapy or in combination with the PD-1 inhibitor nivolumab.
-In addition, a multi-center investigator-initiated Phase 2 clinical trial of mecbotamab vedotin in combination with a PD-1 inhibitor in patients with platinum-resistant ovarian cancer is underway.